Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Methodology

 \subsection{Configuration Graph Generation}

-The goal of this step is to transform the high-dimensional continuous space of collision-free robot configurations into a low-dimensional discrete graph for the subsequent NAGS algorithm.
-We reduce dimensionality as follows: Firstly, the base heading and nonholonomic constraints are ignored at this stage.
-Secondly, the dimensionality is further reduced by a change of coordinates from $[x_b, x_w, x_e]^T \in \mathbb{R}^2 \times \mathbb{R}^3 \times \mathbb{R}^3$ to $[x_b, t, w]^T \in \mathbb{R}^2 \times [0, 1] \times \{-1, 1\}$ by incorporating the end effector path constraint.
-To see this, notice that $x_e$ is fully defined by the path parameter $t$.
-Furthermore, given $x_b$ and $x_e$, there only exists two feasible elbow positions: elbow up and elbow down, represented by $w=1$ and $w=-1$ respectively, with $w \in \{-1, 1\}$.
+The goal of this step is to transform the constrained high-dimensional continuous space of collision-free robot configurations into an unconstrained low-dimensional discrete graph for the subsequent NAGS algorithm.
+The base heading and nonholonomic constraints are ignored at this stage.
+The dimensionality reduction is achieved by a change of coordinates from $[x_b, x_w, x_e]^T \in \mathbb{R}^2 \times \mathbb{R}^3 \times \mathbb{R}^3$ to $[x_b, k, w]^T \in \mathbb{R}^2 \times [0, 1] \times \{0, 1\}$ by noticing that $x_e$ is fully defined by the path parameter $k$ and that given $x_b$ and $x_e$, there only exists two feasible elbow positions: elbow up and elbow down, represented by $w=1$ and $w=0$ respectively, with $w \in \{0, 1\}$.
+This is a direct results from Eq. (\ref{eq:kinematics}).
 This parametrization reduces the configuration space dimensionality allowing for a simpler configuration graph and thus better runtime performance.
-In the remainder of this section, we abuse notation and use $[x, y, t, w]^T$ and $[x_b, x_w, x_e]^T$ interchangeably with the understanding that the former can always be mapped to the latter via common IK procedures \cite{toth2017handbook}.
+In the remainder of this section, we abuse notation and use $[x, y, k, w]^T$ and $[x_b, x_w, x_e]^T$ interchangeably with the understanding that the former can always be mapped to the latter via standard IK procedures \cite{siciliano2008springer}.